 College of Arts & Sciences, English

-Bonnie Costello teaches modern and contemporary American poetry, with a special interest in the relationship between poetry and visual arts, publishing books about still life and landscape in modern poetry.
+Bonnie Costello taught modern and contemporary American poetry, with a special interest in the relationship between poetry and visual arts, publishing books about still life and landscape in modern poetry.
 She is an internationally recognized literary critic and authority on modern American poetry and is known for her scholarship on poets Marianne Moore and Elizabeth Bishop.
-Her latest book, The Plural of Us: Poetry and Community in Auden and Others, will be published this year.
+Her most recent book, The Plural of Us: Poetry and Community in Auden and Others, was published in 2017.
 She is a fellow at the American Academy of Arts & Sciences and has received Guggenheim, Rockefeller, Mellon, and Cullman Center/ACLS fellowships, the Metcalf Award for Excellence in Teaching, and the United Methodist Teacher/Scholar of the Year Award.
 She has served as chair for the Pulitzer Prize for Poetry Jury, in addition to having multiple editorial and advisory board roles for academic journals such as Modernism/Modernity, The Wallace Stevens Journal, and Twentieth-Century Literature.

 School of Medicine, Biochemistry, Physiology and Biophysics